-A: Our Total Return Portfolio is designed so that we can all play on the same field as the big-time investors.
-Wherever possible, I try to include a no-load (no sales charge) mutual fund that will do basically the same job as the individual stocks, bonds and other investments that I recommend.
+A: Our Total Return Portfolio is designed so that we can all play on the same field as larger-scale investors.
+Wherever possible, I also try to include a representative ETF or other fund alternative for some of the same individual stocks, bonds and other investments in similar segments that I recommend.

 Q: I see several other model portfolios besides the Total Return Portfolio.
 Which one should I follow, or should I invest in more than one?

-The important thing is that your overall portfolio be balanced (between stocks and fixed income) and diversified (not too much in any single stock or industry).
-As long as you follow that basic rule, you can treat our various portfolios as a delicious smorgasbord.
-Nibble whatever you like.
+The important thing is that your overall portfolio be balanced (between stocks, fixed income and cash) and diversified (not too much in any single stock or industry).
+As long as you follow those basic rules, you can treat my various portfolios as providing a variety of well-researched stocks, bonds and funds.

 Some investors prefer to do all their business with one no-load (no sales charge) fund family.
-For these folks, I’ve created our All in the Family Fund Portfolios.
+For these folks, I’ve created the All-in-the-Family Fund Portfolios.
 One portfolio draws exclusively from Fidelity funds; another from Vanguard funds; and a third from T. Rowe Price funds.

-Finally, with the growing popularity of exchange-traded funds, I’ve inaugurated our Hassle-Free ETF Portfolio.
-The index funds that go into our ETF portfolio let you cut your investment expenses to the bone—a major advantage over traditional, actively managed mutual funds.
+Then for the ease and efficiency of ETFs, I have the Hassle Free ETF Portfolio.
+The index funds that go into our ETF portfolio let you cut your investment expenses to the bone—a major advantage over traditional, actively managed mutual funds as noted above.

-In all our fund portfolios, I try to make changes as infrequently as possible (no more than three or four “tweaks” in a normal year).
-Fund investing should simplify your life, not clutter it!
+In all our fund portfolios, I try to make changes as infrequently as possible.
+Fund investing should simplify your life, not clutter it.

 Q: Everybody has lots of advice on what to buy, but I seldom see a sell signal.
 Will you tell me when to sell?

-Every month I update you on all our current portfolio holdings—buy, sell or hold.
-And you can find my current advice on any “outside the model portfolio” investments featured in the newsletter in the Portfolios section of the Profitable Investing website.
+Every month, I update you on all our current portfolio holdings—Buy, Sell or Hold.
+And you can find my current advice on any portfolio investments featured in the newsletter in the Portfolios section of the Profitable Investing website.
 Here you can see all of our positions and how they are faring.

 Q: What is Neil’s Journal, and how often do you update it?

-Normally, I update the Journal on Tuesdays and Thursdays.
-In an exceptionally busy week, though, I may do a third posting one of the other days, and in a quiet holiday week you might find only one post.
-When you open the Journal page, you can scroll down through the latest month’s entries and easily access a full archive via the links provided.
-Thus, if you consult the Journal just two or three times a week, you’ll catch all my advice while it’s still fresh.
+When you open the Journal page on the website, you can scroll down through the latest month’s entries and easily access a full archive via the links provided.
+Thus, if you consult the Journal just once in a while, you’ll catch all my advice while it’s still fresh.